UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Hardware-Setup.md

    >
    > https://github.com/jetsonhacks/rootOnNVMe (It's not booting from NVMe, but rather booting from eMMC, and switching to NVMe by a system-ctl service)

-6. Select Power Mode: **50W** once logged in, and reboot
+4. Select Power Mode: **50W** once logged in, and reboot

-#### 2.0.b.2 Install Jetpack SDK with SDK Manager:
+#### 2.0.b.3 Install Jetpack SDK with SDK Manager:

 1. After flashing OS, unplug the flashing USB cable, and launch SDK Manager

    > Assuming Host PC and Jetson is under the same network (plug host PC WAN into the LAN port of the robot)

+2. Plug in Ethernet, and make sure your laptop is sharing to another computer under IPv4 network setting

+   1. at your host pc, check ethernet IPv4: `$ arp -a` and enter the network info into Jetson SDK manager

-2. Skip the Jetson Linux Flashing Interface (by cancelling the selection)
+3. [**if in discrete steps**] Skip the Jetson Linux Flashing Interface (by cancelling the selection)

-3. Configure Ethernet for installing Jetson SDK:
+4. Configure Ethernet for installing Jetson SDK:

    ![SDK_config](resources/SDK_config.png)

-4. Wait for installation.
+5. Wait for installation.
 And DONE :beers:

+### 2.0.c 🆘 TROUBLESHOOT JETSON:

+#### 2.0.c.1 What if the Jetson is not available:

+1. make sure the jetson is on
+   1. else, reboot the robot
+   2. Else, reset the Jetson
+   3. Else, proceed the next troubleshoot: 2.0.c.2
+2. make sure computer is connected to network

+#### 2.0.c.2 What if the Jetson is not booting up from NVMe, and it kept rebooting and failed.

+- Possible issues:
+  - NVMe SSD failed (Encountered once on April 15 2023)
+  - Jetson is toasted (have not yet encountered, issue warranty)
+- Resoltutions:
+  1. :notebook: If NVMe SSD failed, connect keyboard and monitor,
+  2. and press **F11** at the bootup
+  3. @BIOS, select the eMMc to boot into eMMc OS
+  4. Boot into Ubuntu
+     1. If failed, meaning eMMC OS image may be also corrupted
+        1. Remove NVMe SSD
+        2. Reinstall Jetpack with Nvidia SDK Manager via USB C (only one USB C is able to do the flashing)
+     2. We can wipe NVMe by deleting all partitions0
+  5. reinstall OS with usb C on external PC
+     1. select NVMe
+     2. proceed with 2.0.b.1 and 2.0.b.3 for detailed instructions

 ## 2.1 [Optional*] (Jetson) RT Kernel :yum: